 - Vulnerable sector checks

 - First aid

 - Emergency plans

 - Sanitation and maintenance

 - Workplace health and safety relating to staff

-- Complaints and resolutions processes

-- Reporting serious incidents to the ministry and processes for determining appropriate, if any, response required.
+- Complaints and resolutions processes - Reporting serious incidents to the ministry and processes for determining appropriate, if any, response required.

-Where an incident has occurred that may result in media attention, the First Nation is required to report this to the ministry.
-First Nations may contact their Early Years Advisor.
+Where an incident has occurred that may result in media attention, the First Nation is required to report this to the ministry by email to: eyccd_mediaissues@ontario.ca

-Child and family programs must be operated in accordance with all federal, provincial, and municipal legislation and regulations as well as ministry policies and guidelines.
+Child and family programs must be operated in accordance with all federal, provincial and municipal legislation and regulations as well as ministry policies and guidelines.